jackw01/scanlight/hw_v2.md

 * Six each of deep red (660nm), green (520nm), and deep blue (450nm) 2835 package LEDs
 * Front diffuser made from fingerprint- and scratch-resistant textured acrylic
 * 3D printed ABS housing with high reflectivity interior achieved using aluminum pigment paint
+* Capable of per-channel brightness control, and **tethered remote control from a computer** (new in v3)
 * Designed for vertical use with a copy stand or horizontal use with optional threaded insert mounting points
 * Magnetically-attached 35mm and medium format film carriers available
 * Powered using either a 19-24V barrel jack AC adapter or a 20V-capable USB PD supply
 * Open source design released under the CERN OHL-W-V2 license - STEP and Kicad files available on GitHub

-I will be building a limited quantity of scanlight 2 units for sale - for more details, see [my shop on Ko-Fi](https://ko-fi.com/jackw01/shop).
-Estimated shipping date: Early August 2025.
+I will be building a limited quantity of scanlight units for sale - for more details, see [my shop on Ko-Fi](https://ko-fi.com/jackw01/shop).

-Low-cost upgrade kits will be available to v1 buyers: request one [here](https://ko-fi.com/s/b195e963f8).
+Low-cost upgrade kits are available to v1 buyers: request one [here](https://ko-fi.com/s/b195e963f8).

 ## optical design

 In terms of light uniformity, the new diffuser design is significantly better than version 1 and is generally on par with other uniform light sources.
-Scanlight 2 performs nearly as well when evaluated for 6x8 medium format film as scanlight 1 does when evaluated for 135 film:
+Scanlight 2 and 3 perform nearly as well when evaluated for 6x8 medium format film as scanlight 1 does when evaluated for 135 film:

 ![](<data/plots/luminance_plot_scanlight v2.png>)